CONVEX

 How to Read and Interpret It

-Thresholds are context-dependent; compare against the country's historical norm and peer group.
+Thresholds are meaningless in isolation; always calibrate against a country's own history and structural peer group.

 Historical Context